shantee/shnote/README.md

     shnote my note title

 to get help type :

     shnote --help

-to list all notes type :
+to display all notes type :

     shnote --list

+show how many notes have been saved

+    shnote --count

 # Todo